evanbowman/blind-jump/README.md

 ## Installation

 This project uses make and makedepend as a build system.
-Currently, the game is Mac only, but uses cross-platform libraries and could easily be ported (uses SFML 2.3, required to compile project).
+Currently, the game is available on Unix-like systems, but it uses cross-platform libraries and could easily be ported (uses SFML 2.3, required to compile project).
 In bash:

 Resolve dependencies
 ```bash